 In principle, a CBA should apply to the personnel and geographical area corresponding to the labour representation of the union that executed the CBA.
 However, the Ministry of Labour may extend the application of a CBA to a larger geographical area.
 To be enforceable, a CBA should be ratified by the Ministry of Labour, which determines whether it is in accordance with applicable law.

-Through CBAs, the parties may establish labour conditions applicable to all the employees of the industry or of the company within the respective geographical area, not limited to the members of the union.
+Through CBAs, the parties may establish labour conditions that are applicable to all employees in the industry or the company within the respective geographical area, not limited to members of the union.
 CBAs or individual agreements cannot set forth terms less favourable for the employees than those established by the LCA or other relevant labour laws.

 Individual agreements or employer practices may grant employees more rights than those set forth by the relevant labour laws or CBAs.
 Employees may not waive or forfeit rights established by labour laws.
 If there is any doubt regarding the existence of a labour relationship, the law favours the employee.

 Labour disputes are conducted pursuant to the laws and codes of procedure of each jurisdiction (the city of Buenos Aires and the provinces).
 In some jurisdictions, including Buenos Aires, a mandatory conciliatory process must be completed before the initiation of a labour lawsuit.

 If a conciliatory agreement is reached by the parties and approved by the relevant settlement service authority after determining whether it is in accordance with law, the agreement is deemed to be res judicata.